loopccoew/Buffer_3.0/Team 48 - Dead Souls - CumminsNavigator/README.md

 * Download the code as a zip file, extract the files, and you will be able to open it in your android studio software.
 * You can see the working of our app on an emulator.
 * Do not set the phone on dark mode.
+* You can also install our app by downloading the CumminsNavigator.apk file.